 Beavers Northwest specializes in non-lethal management options for property damage prevention without harming beavers.
 If beavers have moved into your area, you may start noticing chewed branches or even large trees chewed down.
-While beavers need woody vegetation for food and to built their dams, in some cases, their tree-cutting activities can result in dangerous conditions and loss of trees which add aesthetic or ecological value.
+While beavers need woody vegetation for food and to build their dams, in some cases, their tree-cutting activities can result in dangerous conditions and loss of trees which add aesthetic or ecological value.
 Tree fencing and textural repellants are used to protect trees from beaver activity.

 If you have further questions about tree protection installation and maintenance or are interested in having us assess the practicality of tree protection on your property, please contact us.